mle86/php-wq/README.md

 For your own Job classes,
 see the `AbstractJob` base class instead;
-it implements many of these functions already and is easier to work with.
+it is easier to work with

-* <code>public function <b>execute</b> ()</code>
-    This method should implement the job's functionality.
-    `WorkProcessor::executeNextJob()` will call this and return its return value.
-    If it throws some Exception, it will bury the job;
-    if it was a RuntimeException and `jobCanRetry` returns true, it will re-queue the job with a `jobRetryDelay`.
+as it provides default implementations for the required methods.

+This interface does not specify how a Job should be executed or how the responsible method(s) should be named, if they are part of the Job implementation at all.

 * <code>public function <b>jobCanRetry</b> () : bool</code>
     Whether this job can be retried later.
-    The `WorkServerAdapter` implementation will check this if `execute()` has failed.
+    The `WorkServerAdapter` implementation will check this job execution has failed.
     If it returns true, the job will be stored in the Work Queue again to be re-executed after `jobRetryDelay()` seconds;
     if it returns false, the job will be buried for later inspection.